gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - need to make sure requirements are met
 - needed to account for multiple views
 - that's why they used the PAC architecture
 - firearm registration was supposed to be 1 million but ended up being a billion and got scrapped by the govt :o
+- normal engineering - like a building or bridge
+- radical engineering - once in thousand years
+  - software eng is radical
+  - only 50 years old

 ### Multi Tier Architecture
 - sometimes we need to have many tiers to put on system